-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, amended LR 30:1223 (June 2004). \$325.
-Filing Safety-Related Condition Reports [49 CFR 191.25] A. Each report of a safety-related condition under §323.A must be filed concurrently (received by the commissioner and associate administrator, OPS) in writing within five working days (not including Saturday, Sunday, or federal holidays) after the day a representative of the operator first determines that the condition exists, but not later than 10 working days after the day a representative of the operator discovers the condition.
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, amended LR 30:1223 (June 2004), LR 45:68 (January 2019).

+§325.
+Filing Safety-Related Condition Reports [49 CFR 191.25]

+- A. Each report of a safety-related condition under §323.A must be filed concurrently (received by the commissioner and associate administrator, OPS) in writing within five working days (not including Saturday, Sunday, or federal holidays) after the day a representative of the operator first determines that the condition exists, but not later than 10 working days after the day a representative of the operator discovers the condition.
 Separate conditions may be described in a single report if they are closely related.
-To file a report by facsimile (FAX), dial (225) 342-5529 (state) and (202) 366-7128 (federal).
-[49 CFR 191.25] B. The report must be headed "Safety-Related Condition Report" and provide the following information: [49 CFR 191.25(b)] 1. name and principal address of operator; [49 CFR 191.25(b)(1)] 2. date of report; [49 CFR 191.25(b)(2)] 3. name, job title, and business telephone number of person submitting the report; [49 CFR 191.25(b)(3)] 4. name, job title, and business telephone number of person who determined that the condition exists; [49 CFR 191.25(b)(4)] 5. date condition was discovered and date condition was first determined to exist; [49 CFR 191.25(b)(5)] 6. location of condition, with reference to the state (and town, city, or parish) or offshore site, and as appropriate, nearest street address, offshore platform, survey station number, milepost, landmark, or name of pipeline; [49 CFR 191.25(b)(6)] 7. description of the condition, including circumstances leading to its discovery, any significant effects of the condition on safety, and the name of the commodity transported or stored; [49 CFR 191.25(b)(7)] 8. the corrective action taken (including reduction of pressure or shutdown) before the report is submitted and the planned follow-up or future corrective action, including the anticipated schedule for starting and concluding such action.
-[49 CFR 191.25(b)(8)] AUTHORITY NOTE: Promulgated in accordance with R.S.
-30:501 et seq.
+Reports shall be mailed to the Commissioner of Conservation, Office of Conservation, PO Box 94275, Baton Rouge, LA 70804-9275 or may be transmitted by electronic mail to PipelineInspectors@la.gov and concurrently to the Office of Pipeline Safety Administration, U.S. Department Transportation InformationResourcesManager@dot.gov or by facsimile at (202) 366-7128.
+[49 CFR 192.125(a)] - B. The report must be headed "Safety-Related Condition Report" and provide the following information: [49 CFR 191.25(b)] - 1. name and principal address of operator; [49 CFR 191.25(b)(1)] - 2. date of report; [49 CFR 191.25(b)(2)] - 3. name, job title, and business telephone number of person submitting the report; [49 CFR 191.25(b)(3)] - 4. name, job title, and business telephone number of person who determined that the condition exists; [49 CFR 191.25(b)(4)] - 5. date condition was discovered and date condition was first determined to exist; [49 CFR 191.25(b)(5)] - 6. location of condition, with reference to the state (and town, city, or parish) or offshore site, and as appropriate, nearest street address, offshore platform, survey station number, milepost, landmark, or name of pipeline; [49 CFR 191.25(b)(6)] - 7. description of the condition, including circumstances leading to its discovery, any significant effects of the condition on safety, and the name of the commodity transported or stored; [49 CFR 191.25(b)(7)] - 8. the corrective action taken (including reduction of pressure or shutdown) before the report is submitted and the planned follow-up or future corrective action, including the anticipated schedule for starting and concluding such action.
+[49 CFR 191.25(b)(8)]